tsur/blog/_posts/2015-07-20-css-trapezoidal-tabs.markdown

 ---
 layout: post
-title:  "[CSS] 3D Transformations: Perspective & Rotate"
+title:  "3D Transformations: Perspective & Rotate"
 date:   2015-07-20 22:33:25
-categories: css
+categories: Tech
+author: Zuri Pabón
 ---

 This time, I'd like to introduce those awesome Perpective and Rotate (Ratata?)
 CSS transformations and to do it, I'll stand it by using a common UI element so we may find a good use for it: Tabs.